K7MDL2/OTRSP_BAND_DECODER/README.md

    or amplifier.
 This can be enhanced further to be sequenced.

    It is also possible for the PC program to do a query where we are supposed to return the status.
-   We are not handing any queries yet, so far it does not seem to matter if they go unanswered.
+   We are not handling any queries yet, so far it does not seem to matter if they go unanswered.